trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-07-02-Pave-the-Way-to-a-Better-Future.md

 where ex-pats often choose as their place to live.
 Quiet, green, and less traffic.

-{% include figure
+{% responsive_image
-    image_path = "/assets/img/Quiet-Alley.jpg"
+    path: "assets/img/Quiet-Alley.jpg"
-    alt = "The alley in front of our property is quiet." caption = "The alley is quiet, especially after the pandemic.
+    alt: "The alley in front of our property is quiet."
+    caption: "The alley is quiet, especially after the pandemic.
 Wat Bo, Siem Reap &copy; Tomoyuki Sakurai"
 %}

 Siem Reap, as well as the country, has been changing.
 Many infrastructure